oasislinux/oasis/README.md

 [velox]: https://github.com/michaelforney/velox
 [netsurf]: https://netsurf-browser.org

-* Minimal bootstrap dependencies.

-Any POSIX system with git, lua, curl, a sha256 utility, standard compression utilities, and an `x86_64-linux-musl` cross compiler can be used to bootstrap oasis.
-This makes it trivial to cross-compile oasis, even from non-Linux systems such as macOS or OpenBSD.

 * **Fast builds** that are **100% reproducible**.

 All packages are built with [samurai], using build manifests generated